howaboutdale/Pomodoro/README.md

 - Coding languages: HTML, CSS, JavaScript,
 - Framework: React.
 - Code editor: Visual Studio Code.
-- Deployment: IN PROGRESS.
+- Deployment: Surge.
-- Libraries: Materials UI.
+- Libraries: Materials UI/Icons.

 ## :scream: Bugs to fix :poop:

-- When a user inputs something other than a number into the input fields of the timer, functionality is lost until the page is refreshed.
+- The timer resembles a fidget spinner when customizing the duration, although one could argue that this is a feature.

 ## :sob: Lessons learnt